beatrizsmerino/vue-dinner-calculator/README.md

     totalPerson = (totalTaxes + totalTip) * numOfPersons;
     ```

-## Continue...
+## What to do next

 Don't stop learning.
-It is a basic example to start learning Vue. :wink:
+This is a basic example to start learning Vue. :wink: